Sitting around a campfire instantly transports you into a state of nostalgia…

 If you are light-headed and fed up with the scent of the campfire, you don’t have to wait until you get home to deodorize your clothes.

 That’s the spirit!
 What would a campfire party be without a little “juice”?

-Personally, I’m a whiskey man, but if you want to rid a smoky scent, you’ll have to use vodka.
+Andrew is a whiskey man, but luckily I don’t mind a cocktail from time to time.
+So if you want to rid a smoky scent, you’ll have to use vodka.